 Bullying can be hurtful and affect your sense of self.
 Talk to people you trust about it, and learn to channel negative emotions in a positive way.
 As you try new things and adjust your focus, you can overcome bullying and rebuild your self-confidence.

 CFHP is a trusted psychology practice dedicated to bullying counselling and assisting people with their personal difficulties when experiencing anxiety, stress, and sadness.
-Our psychologists have experience in helping children with overcoming bullying and rebuilding confidence, so call us today on (07) 3211 1117 or contact us online today for a confidential discussion
+Our psychologists have experience in helping children with overcoming bullying and rebuilding confidence, so call us today on (07) 3211 1117 or contact us for in person and online appointments today for a confidential discussion!